-The simple treat is made with just powdered sugar and peanuts.
+The simple treat is made using just powdered sugar and peanuts.
 It is based on marzipan, which the Spanish had introduced to Mexico during the occupation.

 Mexican sports memorabilia

 There are lots of different sports that are popular in Mexico.
-The charreria (essentially the Mexican answer to the rodeo) could be considered as being the country´s national sport and one of its proudest traditions.
+The charreria (essentially the Mexican answer to the rodeo) could be considered as being the country’s national sport and one of its proudest traditions.

-UNESCO recognized the Mexican Charreria and inscribed it as a cultural asset in 2016.
+UNESCO recognised the Mexican Charreria and inscribed it as a cultural asset in 2016.
 It sits on the Representative List of the Intangible Cultural Heritage of Humanity.

 You may be able to catch a charreria show while you are in Mexico, particularly if you find yourself in Guadalajara and Jalisco where this is especially popular.
-Here, you will be able to find stalls selling cowboy hats, boots, and other apparel that can make a great souvenir – especially for kids.
+Here, you can find stalls selling cowboy hats, boots, and other apparel that can make a great souvenir – especially for kids.

-Baseball-wise, the Diablos Rojos (Red Devils) based in Mexico City are one of the best teams in the country.
+The Diablos Rojos (Red Devils) based in Mexico City are one of the best teams in the country.
 In the Yucatan, you can catch a game by the Leones de Yucatán or the Tigres de Quintana Roo in Cancun.

 Memorabilia is available at the various stadium stores, as well as in sports shops and baseball stores in malls around the country.
-Even if you don’t have a chance to see a game or you don’t support the team, these can make nice souvenirs from Mexico.
-This is particularly true if you collect sports memorabilia, or you just want a comfy jersey to lounge around the house in.
+These make nice souvenirs from Mexico, even if you dont follow sport or support the particular team, you can just buy a comfy jersey to lounge around the house in.

 If you are going to buy some mezcal as one of your souvenirs from Mexico, why not also buy special mezcal cups to serve it in?
 Mezcal is usually served in a little clay cup known as a copita.

-Modern copitas are also sometimes made with stone, glass, and ceramic materials, but why not opt for the most charming and traditional?
+Modern copitas are also sometimes made with stone, glass, and ceramic materials however the most traditional ones are made of clay.
 The clay is said to enhance the flavor of the drink while also softening the bite of the alcohol.